This course assumes that you selected the “Python” option when you ran aspect init

 lists the pytest

-dependency we’ll need for testing.
+dependency needed for testing.
 Since there are multiple pinned dependencies, it would require multiple bazel run

 commands to update everything.
-Our repository has a convenience script to make this easy, so you should only need to run:
+The repository has a convenience script to make this easy, so you should only need to run:

 % ./tools/repin